-VEGAS MYTHS BUSTED: The ‘Ocean’s 11’ Casino Robbery is Possible
+VEGAS MYTHS RE-BUSTED: The ‘Ocean’s 11’ Casino Robbery is Possible

-The robberies of casino cages at both Resorts World Las Vegas and the Gold Coast Casino in the past two weeks have brought back a favorite topic of Las Vegas speculation.
+The robberies of casino cages at both Resorts World Las Vegas and the Gold Coast Casino have brought back a favorite topic of Las Vegas speculation.
 Is it possible to successfully rob a casino vault, as depicted in the 2001 movie “Ocean’s 11?”

 “I don’t even know where to even begin with that,” said Fred Del Marva, an Arizona-based casino security consultant and expert.
-His clients over the past 36 years have included Caesars Palace, The Mirage, and the Golden Nugget.
+Over the past 36 years, his clients have included Caesars Palace, The Mirage, and the Golden Nugget.

 First of all, according to Del Marva, a criminal would need to know exactly where a vault is.
 That’s a tall order because every casino keeps theirs in a different, top-secret location.
 “Somebody has to have the blueprints on how to get in and out,” he said.
 “Or a very inside source, like the contractor.”